Frequently Asked Questions

 Galera Cluster is becoming de-facto-standard for MySQL high availability and scalability solution.
 In 2016, Galera Cluster downloads passed over 1,000,000.

 Major companies all over the world have implemented Galera to protect their data and secure their application and service availability.
-Galera Cluster is included in Debian Linux distributions and it’s the most used high availability solution for OpenStack Cloud platform, according their survey.
+Galera Cluster is included in Debian Linux distributions and it is the most used high-availability solution for OpenStack Cloud platform, according to their survey.

 How can I or my Staff Learn to Configure and Use Galera?